StackStorm/st2docs/docs/source/upgrade_notes.rst

   only operates on "finalized" objects (i.e. finished executions) and it's idempotent which means you can re-run it on failures or similar.

-  It's worth noting that running this script is optional - in most cases users primary care about performance for recent / new objects (e.g. viewing recent executions) so if you don't migrate existing database field values this means retrieving those objects will still be slow, but it doesn't affect newly created objects post v3.5 upgrade which will utilize new field type and
+  It's worth noting that running this script is optional - in most cases users primarily care about performance for recent / new objects (e.g. viewing recent executions) so if you don't migrate existing database field values this means retrieving those objects will still be slow, but it doesn't affect newly created objects post v3.5 upgrade which will utilize new field type and